uviclibraries/html-css/act-4.md

 <img src="images/act-4/browser-class-example.png" alt="browser class example">

-- You may have noticed that all the text, in both paragraphs, is still pink in colour.
+- You may have noticed that all the text in both paragraphs is still pink in colour.
 This is becasue the `p` selector above my class selector `p.class="bigger-text"` still determines the colour for _all_ `p` selectors.
 Put another way, the `p` selector has **precedence** over the selector with my class.
 Another way to think about this is that my `p.class="bigger-text"` selector **inherits** the values of the `p` selector because the `p` selector is higher up in the CSS hierarchy.
   - Note that CSS hierarchy, or "style order," is very complicated, but the curious can consult [this handy chart](https://vecta.io/blog/definitive-guide-to-css-styling-order/definitive-guide-to-css-styling-order.611928c06a.svg).
-- However, I can override this precedence order by declaring, or adding new properties and values, within my `p.class="bigger-text"` class, in this case declaring a colour for the text (`color: #ffffff;`):
+- However, I can override this precedence order by declaring, or adding new properties and values, within my `p.class="bigger-text"` class; in this case I have declared a colour for the text (`color: #ffffff;`):

 ```
 p.bigger-text {